 Men and women from a wide variety of backgrounds are called to share in the Church’s catechetical mission: proclaiming the good news of the Gospel by sharing the light of faith with young and old alike.
-They bring a wide variety of talents and abilities to their task and have differing levels of experience and competence in catechesis.
-The Albany Diocese provides many opportunities for the training or formation of those teaching our faith in its parishes and schools and recognizes their achievement through its process of diocesan certification.
+They bring a wide variety of talents and abilities to this task and have differing levels of knowledge, experience and skill.
+Our Diocese provides many opportunities for training or forming those teaching our faith in its parishes and schools and recognizes their achievement through its process of diocesan certification.

-The National Directory for Catechesis calls on parishes to develop comprehensive catechist formation programs that lead to formal, diocesan certification (NDC 55-F).
-The explicit process of catechist formation leading to certification is a way of assuring that growth includes all aspects of Catholic faith and practice.
-It is also a public way of stating that the parish or school and the individual take this obligation for ministerial and life-long formation seriously.
-The parish or school community can be confident in the competence in knowledge and skills of those engaged in its catechetical ministry.
+The process of catechist formation leading to diocesan certification is a way of assuring that growth includes all aspects of the Catholic faith and practice.
+It is also a public way of stating that the parish/school and the individual take this obligation for ministerial and life-long formation seriously.
+The parish/school community can be confident of the competence in knowledge and skills of those engaged in its catechetical ministry.

 For information on certification, tracks and levels, transcripts, training sessions, online courses, and more, contact our office.